-An interdisciplinary account of how flavor informs the boundaries of human identity, health, and behavior, my first book, Delicious: A History of Monosodium Glutamate and Umami, The Fifth Taste Sensation, is forthcoming from the University of California Press’ Food & Culture series.
+An interdisciplinary account of how flavor informs the boundaries of human identity, health, and behavior, my first book, Delicious: A History of Monosodium Glutamate, Umami, and the Dysphoric Sublime, is forthcoming from the University of California Press’ Food & Culture series (2023).

 The book breaks down MSG for the twenty-first century.
 In it, I explain how the additive’s history explodes our categories of food, drug, and toxin.
 I demonstrate how a flavor technology somehow came to code for race, nationality, political tribe, and class.
-Through extensive analysis of the state of research in sensory science, toxicology, and flavor design, I explore how flavor organizes our ways of being human, and stands at the center of emerging understandings of health, disease, and happiness.
+Through extensive analysis of the state of research in sensory science, toxicology, and flavor design, I explore how flavor organizes our ways of operating, a lodestar in emerging understandings of health, disease, and being human.